The SYZ mirror symmetry conjecture for del Pezzo surfaces and rational elliptic surfaces: Introduction

 Let $\check{Y}$ be a del Pezzo surface of degree $k$ and $\check{D}\in |-K_{\check{Y}}|$ a smooth anti-canonical divisor and let $\check{X}= \check{Y}\setminus \check{D}$.
 The complex moduli space of del Pezzo pairs $(\check{Y}, \check{D})$ is well understood thanks to the Torelli theorem of McMullen \cite{M}.
 The existence of Calabi-Yau metrics on $\check{X}$ was established by Tian-Yau \cite{TY} and the existence of special Lagrangian fibrations was established by the authors in \cite{Collins-Jacob-Lin} (see Theorem~\ref{513}).
 Thus, in the context of Conjecture~\ref{conj: introSYZ}, point (1) can be taken to be understood.

 Now suppose $\pi: Y\rightarrow \mathbb{P}^1$ is a rational elliptic surface and $D \in |-K_{Y}|$ is a singular fiber of Kodaira type $I_k$; namely, a wheel of $k$ rational curves with self-intersection $-2$.
 In order to address point $(2)$ of Conjecture~\ref{conj: introSYZ}, a first step is to understand the existence of complete Calabi-Yau metrics on $X=Y\setminus D$.
 Suppose $\omega_0$ is a K\"ahler metric on $Y$.
-Hein \cite{Hein} constructed complete Calabi-Yau metrics in $[\omega_0\big|_{X}] \in H_{dR}^{2}(X,\mathbb{R})$ asymptotic to the standard semi-flat metrics constructed by Greene-Shapere-Vafa-Yau \cite{GSVY}.
+Hein \cite{Hein} constructed complete Calabi-Yau metrics in $[\omega_0|_{X}] \in H_{dR}^{2}(X,\mathbb{R})$ asymptotic to the standard semi-flat metrics constructed by Greene-Shapere-Vafa-Yau \cite{GSVY}.
 However, these metrics cover only a codimension $1$ slice of the full K\"ahler cone of $X$.
 Furthermore, the construction of \cite{Hein} yields infinitely many Calabi-Yau metrics in a given de Rham class, and leaves open the possibility of (infinitely many) distinct Calabi-Yau metrics even within a fixed Bott-Chern cohomology class.
 In this paper we adapt Hein's construction to prove the existence of Calabi-Yau metrics in {\em every} de Rham class in $H_{dR}^{2}(X,\mathbb{R})$ containing a K\"ahler form.
 These Calabi-Yau metrics are, in general, asymptotic to {\em non-standard} semi-flat metrics; see Section~\ref{subsec: nonSt} for discussion.
-Furthermore, we address the uniqueness of these metrics (see Theorem~\ref{thm: unique}) solving a well-known folklore conjecture of Yau \cite{YauComm} and answering a question of Tian-Yau \cite{TY} in this setting (see Proposition~\ref{prop: reducedModuli}).
-Summarizing our results we have
+Furthermore, we address the uniqueness of these metrics (see Theorem~\ref{thm: unique}) confirming an expectation of Tian-Yau \cite{TY} in this setting (see Proposition~\ref{prop: reducedModuli}) and answering a question of Yau \cite{YauComm}.

 \begin{thm} Let $\pi:Y\rightarrow \mathbb{P}^1$ be a rational elliptic surface, $D$ a singular fiber of type $I_k$, and let $F$ denote a fiber of $\pi$.
 Let $X = Y\setminus D$ and $\pi:X \rightarrow \mathbb{C}$ be the induced elliptic fibration.
 Define ${\rm Aut}_{0}(X,\mathbb{C})$ to be the fiber preserving biholomorphisms of $X$ which are homotopic to the identity.
 Then: \begin{itemize} \item[$(i)$] For every de Rham cohomology class $[\omega] \in H^2(X,\mathbb{R})$ containing a K\"ahler form $\omega$ and having $[\omega].[F]$ sufficiently small, there is a complete Calabi-Yau metric asymptotic to a (possibly non-standard) semi-flat K\"ahler metric.
 Furthermore, this metric is {\em unique} modulo the action of ${\rm Aut}_{0}(X,\mathbb{C})$. \item[$(ii)$] If $\omega_{CY}$ is a complete Calabi-Yau metric on $X$ asymptotic to a {\em quasi-regular} semi-flat metric, then there is a special Lagrangian torus fibration $\pi: (X,\omega_{CY}) \rightarrow \mathbb{R}^2$. \end{itemize} \end{thm} \begin{rk} For the precise statement of part$(i)$ we refer the reader to Corollary~\ref{cor: HeinUnique} and Proposition~\ref{prop: reducedModuli}.
 Part $(ii)$ is the conclusion of Theorem~\ref{154}. \end{rk}